fijam/md-rec/README.md

  ```
 ## Interface circuit

 The circuit simulates a button press by changing resistance between pin 2 and 4 of the remote connector.
 The pin order on the remote connector is: mini jack, 1, 2, 3, 4.
-Pins 1 and 3 control the display on the remote and are unused in this project.
+Pins 1 and 3 control the remote display and are unused.

 You can salvage a connector from a broken remote, use a piece of thin PCB with correctly spaced traces or hook up your circuit directly using springy pins such as [these](https://botland.store/connectors-raster-254-mm/6889-pin-for-case-raster254mm-10pcs.html).

 I selected MCP4251-503 for this project due to its low cost (~$2), good availiability and a DIP package option.
 It is a 50k Ohm, 8-bit, 2-channel digital potentiometer.
-It communicates with Raspberry Pi over Serial Peripheral Interface (SPI).
+It communicates with Raspberry Pi over SPI.

 More about suitable chips [on a separate wiki page](https://github.com/fijam/md-rec/wiki/IC-choice).